The unraveling of the Libertarian Party of New Hampshire

 “It turns off donors, repulses allies, and makes team projects unviable,” he wrote of the revolution-style approach. “(The Libertarian National Committee), when confronted with this problem, has chosen to react to it the way a government teachers’ union responds to a complaint about a bad teacher – endless process, excuses and rationalizations, feigned ignorance, and ultimately nothing but injustice for the victims.”

 During the state’s March convention, three members from each viewpoint were elected to the executive committee.
 Both sides have since accused the other of failing to work together.
 The committee had become so factionalized by June that Jarvis registered what she considered to be the new official Libertarian party with the state.
 She wrote new bylaws and membership rules.

 Jarvis did not return a request for an interview.
 During questioning by national party leadership in mid-June, Jarvis said toxic messaging and efforts by other committee members to take complete control of the party led her to quietly register a new Libertarian Party.
 She said she believed she had the go-ahead from Bishop-Henchman because he had written her a letter recognizing her as the head of the official state party.
-She also acknowledged removing party property from its Manchester storage shed, and locking the rest of the state party’s executive committee out of its website and social media accounts.
+She also acknowledged that party property had been from its Manchester storage shed, and that she had locked the rest of the state party’s executive committee out of its website and social media accounts.

 Nolan Pelletier, then the vice chair of the committee, was preparing for this week’s PorcFest “freedom festival” when he found out.

 “It took me by complete surprise,” he said.
 “I had put my phone down.
 A couple of hours went by, and by the time I picked up my phone, it was pandemonium.”

 He got another surprise when he checked the party’s website and saw a homepage – and a new oath – he didn’t recognize.
 “I will not advocate or endorse the initiation of force as a means to achieve political or social goals,” it read.